CederGroupHub/chgnet/README.md

 # Development & Bugs
 `CHGNet` is under active development, if you encounter any bugs in installation and usage, please start an [issue](https://github.com/CederGroupHub/chgnet/issues).
-We appreciate your contribute!
+We appreciate your contributions!